-Back in my younger years, I have already believed in the existence of extraterrestrial beings.
-More so when I began to study science where logic started to tell me that the universe is vast so the presence of other beings out there is probable.
-However, in this day and age, convincing people to believe requires scientific findings.
+Back in my younger years, I’ve already believed in the existence of extraterrestrial beings.
+More so when I began to study science where logic started to tell me that the universe is insanely vast so the presence of other beings out there is probable.
+However, in this day and age, convincing people to believe requires scientific findings if not explanations.

-There has been a plethora of documented UFO sightings in my country, the Philippines, and in other countries yet they are still not enough to convince the majority.
+There’s been a plethora of documented UFO sightings in my country, the Philippines, and in other countries yet they are still not enough to convince the religious majority.

 After having some of those groups of stars located, we paused and gazed back at the eternal heavens.
-Our built-in binoculars stayed there for like a minute or two until, suddenly, there was a strange spacecraft that surfaced just about three meters above our bodies.
-The spacecraft appeared somewhat transparent, which is the most distinguishing feature.
-It has little globular objects on the edges and around its anterior.
-The shape is elongated circle about five meters in length and all we saw on that floating thing are those tiny globular objects twinkling like the stars.
-The features I am describing are similar to the aliens’ spaceship in the movie “The Abyss (1989)” while it is submerged in the ocean.
+Our built-in binoculars stayed there for like a minute or two until, out of the blue, there was a strange spacecraft that surfaced just about three meters above our bodies.
+The spacecraft appeared somewhat transparent (which is the most distinguishing feature); with little globular objects on the edges and around its anterior; and shape is elongated circle about five meters in length.
+All we saw on that floating thing were those tiny globular objects twinkling like the stars.
+The features I’m describing are similar to the aliens’ spaceship in the movie “The Abyss (1989)” while it is submerged in the ocean.
 (The reason why I gave emphasis to the word “while” is because when that spaceship surfaced at the end of the movie, it turned white.)
-The spacecraft I am describing stayed in its position upon surfacing for about three seconds [enough time to make me recall the stated features] then it moved forward slowly for another three seconds.
+The said spacecraft I’m describing stayed in its position upon surfacing for about three seconds, enough time to make me recall the stated features, then it moved forward slowly for another three seconds.
 After that, it suddenly disappeared or flew at the speed of light.

-We were both mesmerized by what we saw; it took a few seconds for us to regain our sangfroid.
-The first thing we both uttered was, “What was that?”
-Then we hurried to the window to tell it to the rest of our siblings.
-The tale paved the way for us to moot about UFOs and ETs.
-It turned out to be a very captivating discussion; we ended up going to bed after midnight.
+We were both overwhelmed by what we saw; it took a few seconds for us to regain composure.
+The first thing we both uttered was, “What was that?!”
+Then we hurried to the window to share the encounter with the rest of our siblings.
+This paved the way for us to moot about UFOs and ETs.
+It turned out to be a very captivating discussion that we ended up going to bed after midnight.

-Lying on my bed that same night I happen to recall what one of my elementary teachers once told us: “Believing in aliens and UFOs is a sin.
-They are products of the devil.”
-As a result, guilt sprouted from my system because I am a Christian and I still can’t defend my stand regarding the issue.
-I chose to value more the teachings of the elders like the teacher who disproved the existence of the subjects, until then.
+Lying on my bed that same night brought me recollecting what one of my elementary teachers once told us: “Believing in aliens and UFOs is a sin.
+They’re nothing but products of imagination.”
+As a result, guilt sprouted from my system because I’m a Christian and I still couldn’t defend my stand regarding the matter.
+I chose to value more the teachings of the elders like that teacher who disproved the existence of the subjects, until then.

 The following day, my grandma, who was once a teacher for 21 years and a religious person, came over for a visit.
-She’s also one of the smartest persons I’ve ever known.
-The adjectives I used for my granny triggered the idea of eliciting her say on aliens and UFOs amid the fact that I was indisposed by her possible answer.
-I was not certain if she will entertain such thing.
-Still, I was determined to do it.
+She’s also one of the smartest people I’ve ever known.
+The adjective I used for my grandma triggered the idea of eliciting her say about aliens and UFOs amid the fact that I was indisposed by her possible answer.
+I wasn’t certain if she will entertain such thing, but I did it anyway.

-Lunchtime came and I was still reluctant to bring the matter up so I decided to realize the plan after finishing the chow instead.
-When I was ready, I approached her at the sala where she inclined her body on our botaka and spoke out my straightaway question: “Grandma, are aliens and UFOs real?”
+It was already lunchtime when I approached her at the sala where she inclined her body on our botaka and spoke out my straightaway question: “Grandma, are aliens and UFOs real?”
 She gave me a squint look and said, “Why did you ask that?”
 I replied, “I just want to know what you have to say about them.
 That’s all.”
-A few seconds after, she began expressing these words which are now vividly resonating through my ears again: “The universe is limitless so it’s probable that other intelligent creatures exist out there.”
-Her answer came as a surprise considering that our reasons contain the same meat and that I wasn’t expecting that, of course.
-Then she closed her eyes subsequent to her reply as a sign of refraining me from handing out another word.
+A few seconds after, she began expressing these words which are now vividly resonating through my ears again: “The universe is limitless so it’s probable that other creatures such as aliens exist out there.”
+Her answer came as a surprise considering that our reasons contain the same meat.

-Since then, grandma’s words had supported my belief but after more than a decade, affirmed by experts, Mr. Jaime T. Licauco and Father José Gabriel Funes, S.J.
+Since then, grandma’s words have been supporting my belief but after more than a decade, affirmed by experts, Mr. Jaime T. Licauco and Father José Gabriel Funes, S.J.
 The article of the former last 26 May 2008 in the Philippine Daily Inquirer (Inner Awareness: Believing in ET’s is not in conflict with Christianity) says it all.
 The source is the Catholic News Agency‘s article published last 13 May 2008 from the 45-year-old Argentinean priest, José Gabriel Funes, who is the current director of the Vatican observatory.
-Here’s an excerpt of that article:
+Here’s an excerpt of the article:

 The Director of the Vatican’s Observatory, Fr.
 José Gabriel Funes, said in an interview with the Vatican daily, L’Osservatore Romano, that believing in the possible existence of extraterrestrial life is not opposed to Catholic doctrine.